orbitmines/archive/projects/Writing - 2025. A Universal Language.md

     //   };    //   let value = x instanceof Array ?
 Ray.iterable(x) : Ray.ref(x);    //   return () => value;    // })(x)  }

-// TODO: Functions that alter structure like .flatten/.flat_map, what else?

 // is_empty_reference = async () => await this.is_reference() && await this.self.is_none()
 // is_extreme = async () => await this.is_none() && await this.is_boundary()